 The panchanga is a spiritual calendar that guides devotees in their daily spiritual practices.

-This Luni-Solar calendar is used as a foundation for Vedic Living – it informs daily, weekly, monthly, and yearly schedules of worship.
+This Lunar-Solar calendar is used as a foundation for Vedic Living – it informs daily, weekly, monthly, and yearly schedules of worship.

 On Purnima (the full moon) at the Devi Mandir, we sing the Satyanarayan Vrat and Vishnu Sahasranam.
 On Amavasya (the new moon), it is our tradition to worship Mother Kali, the Remover of Darkness.
 Ganesha receives a special puja on every Chaturthi (the fourth day of the bright and dark fortnights), and Shiva receives special prasad on Ekadashi (the eleventh day of bright and dark fortnights).